This is the middle part of the post series on inclusion. The introduction post is here: Inclusion Matters: [Part 1] Diversity matters.

 There are many more inclusion problems in our daily life that I did not mention here.
 Stay open-minded (and hearted) to spot them.

-In the next post, I will give some tips on what we can do to make the inclusion better yet don’t lose our authenticity.
+In the next post Inclusion Matters: [Part 3] How to increase inclusion, I give some tips on what we can do to make the inclusion better yet don’t lose our authenticity.